Mr-DJ/Leaps-Of-Faith-OpenJam-2018-Submission/README.md

 SPACEBAR to fire weapon

 _SURVIVAL MODE_:
 W S A D to move up,down,left and right respectively.

 F to equip/de-equip weapon

 SPACEBAR to fire weapon

-_FLAWS_:

-* No track of highscore as we had planned to do

 _INSTRUCTIONS_:
 - Extract the .rar file to the desired location and run the .exe file.